ezylang/EvalEx/README.md

 ### Add Custom Operators

 Custom operators can be added easily, simply create an instance of `Expression.Operator` and add it to the expression.
-Parameters are the operator string, its precedence and if it is left associative.
+Parameters are the operator string, its precedence, if it is left associative and the number of operands expected (1 or 2).
 The operators `eval()` method will be called with the BigDecimal values of the operands.
 All existing operators can also be overridden.

 For example, add an operator `x >> n`, that moves the decimal point of _x_ _n_ digits to the right: